5 Cloud Computing for Data Science

 4. Schedule shutdowns: Automatically stop instances when not in use

-5. Clean up resources: Delete unused storage, instances, and services
+5. Clean up resources: Delete unused storage, instances, load balancers, and services when the project ends

 For example, in AWS you can create a budget with alerts: